Significant Dates In The History of The American Legion

 June 15, 1991 The American Legion's first Junior Shooting Sports National Air Rife Championships are held at the Olympic Training Center at Colorado Springs, Colo.

 Sept.
-24, 1994 The American Legion announces partnership with the Smithsonian Institute's Air and Space Museum to develop an exhibit for the bomber Erola Gay, which dropped the atomic bomb on Hiroshima, Japan.
+24, 1994 The American Legion announces partnership with the Smithsonian Institute's Air and Space Museum to develop an exhibit for the bomber Enola Gay, which dropped the atomic bomb on Hiroshima, Japan.
 Previous museum plans had drawn intense criticism from veterans,scholars and the public.

 Oct 1,1995 The American Legion forms a Persian Gulf Task Force to enhance the organization's service to these veterans.